Best Time of Day to Run in Summer: Read the Dew Point, Not the Thermometer

 | Oppressive conditions | Move quality sessions indoors or reschedule |

-If either dew point or heat stress looks oppressive, move the quality session or move it indoors.
-You are not losing fitness — you are choosing a controllable stimulus.
+If the dew point or the heat stress looks oppressive, I move the quality session or take it inside.
+You are not losing fitness by doing that.
+You are choosing a stimulus you can actually control.

 | Strategy | Why it works |